 Stay to the Right & Rules of the Road

-Riders shall stay to the right at all times and follow the Motor Vehicle Act of B.C. and the laws of British Columbia.
-Riders should stay to the right and cannot cross the centre dividing, or yellow line, while riding on the road.
-Where there is no yellow line, riders must stay on the right side of the road.
+Riders shall stay on the right lane of the road and to the right at all times, never cross the center line, and follow the Motor Vehicle Act of B.C. and the laws of British Columbia.
+Riders should stay to the right to allow for safety and faster riders to pass, and cannot cross the center dividing, or yellow line while riding on the road.
+Where there is no yellow line, riders must stay on the right side of the road at all times.

-Riders must pass on the left side of other riders.
+Riders must pass on the left side of other riders while staying in the right side lane.
 It is courtesy to give verbal notification that you are passing and to give way when you are being passed.

-There will be Police Motorcycles ahead of the first cyclists for the duration of the ride.
-The purpose of this motorcycle is to indicate that traffic control for the ride is in effect.
+There will be a lead cyclist or vehicle at the front.
+At no point should you pass the lead cyclist or vehicle.
 If you pass this vehicle you will be considered out of the event and no traffic control will be provided.

 In addition, we have an official vehicle or cyclist at the back of the event called the Lantern Rouge.
 If the Lantern Rouge passes you, you are considered out of the event.
-If you have fallen behind the lantern rouge there is no traffic control is provided, aid stations may be closed and signage may no longer be present.
+If you fall behind the lantern rouge there is no traffic control provided, aid stations may be closed and signage may no longer be present.
 Please ride with caution.

 No personal support vehicles are permitted on course.